mongodb-developer/java-spring-boot-csfle/README.md

-# Quick Start Java Spring Boot & MongoDB Atlas Project which can be deployed on Azure App Service
+# Quick Start Java Spring Boot & MongoDB Atlas Project with Automatic CSFLE(Client Side Field Level Encryption)
-This is a demo springboot application created using IntelliJ Spring Initialzr And Azure Plugin to show how to connect to Atlas using a Java Spring Boot Application and deploy it as a Microsoft Azure Wep App(AppService)
+This is a demo springboot application created using IntelliJ Spring Initialzr which will show case basic CRUD and Automatic CSFLE(Client Side Field Level Encryption with MongoDB Atlas to show how to connect to Atlas using a Java Spring Boot Application with PII data automatically encrypted before sending it to the database, that is, MongoDB Atla

 ## Supported versions: